 Mapping my mapping

-The goal of the 3 day meeting is for artists to develop documentation for their own instrument, performance installation and/or another interactive project.
-The process will be guided by Marije Baalman.
+The goal of the 3 day meeting is for artists to work on documentation for their own instrument, performance installation and/or another interactive project.
+This process is guided by Marije Baalman.
 Participants are invited to share their documentation and describe their process during the workshop.
-That way the participants can build feedback and dialogue techniques that will access more in-depth insights of their work and that of others.
+That way the participants can get feedback and have a dialogue about techniques that will access more in-depth insights of their work and that of others.

 The work session has been developed in parallel with the book “Just a question of mapping - ins and outs of composing with realtime data”.